Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 Club Pilates 2023

-For those looking to rejuvenate, the Monroe Center is home to Attain Medspa, which offers a variety of beauty services.
+For those looking to rejuvenate, the Monroe Center is home to Attain Medspa, which provides a variety of beauty services.
 The spa boasts services such as Botox, fillers, PRP hair restoration, and skincare treatments to help fight the effects of time + sun exposure.

 Bounce Mkt | Suite E410